 The air is split along two bronchi, one leading to the left lung and one to the right lung.
 Snakes have one fully functioning lung (right side) and one vestigial lung.

 Reptiles like turtles and tortoises have a respiratory system different from most other animals.
 They have a hard shell covering most of their body, so they cannot rely on thorax muscles to regulate their breathing.

 Instead, they have a ring of muscles connected to their shell, which encircles the lungs.
 This ring of muscles contracts to pull air into the lungs and then expands to force air out.
 Extinct tortoises did possess ribs, but approximately 260 million years ago, turtles and tortoises began to evolve to include the hard outer shell we see in modern species.

 Many people believe turtles can breathe underwater, as they can remain submerged for such long periods.
 This is not the case.
 Turtles must surface to take gulps of air.
 It is not uncommon for female turtles to drown during mating, and every year, thousands of turtles drown when they get caught up in fishing nets.

 Crocodiles And Alligators

-Crocodiles and alligators have the most advanced respiratory system within the class Reptilia.
+Crocodiles and alligators have the most advanced respiratory system within the class of Reptilia.
 Their respiration is most similar to humans.
 They have an epiglottis that separates their airway and esophagus, a trachea connecting the mouth and lungs, and chest muscles expanding and contracting to control breathing.

 To take a breath, the diaphragm muscle contracts.
-This pulls air through the nostrils, through the epiglottis, and down the trachea.
+This pulls air through the nostrils, the epiglottis, and the trachea.
 Upon reaching the lungs, gas exchange occurs via the alveoli.
 Oxygen is passed via the alveoli into the capillaries, and carbon dioxide is then expired from the body when the diaphragm relaxes.